ginagerace/TwistedHangman/README.md

 # TwistedHangman
-CS 141 Program 4.
 Program delays choosing which word is chosen, making the game as difficult as possible.